-As afternoon became early evening on August 30, Butterflies arrived continuously from the fields and the sky in the Northwest, and roosted in small groups in the Apple trees.
+As afternoon became early evening on August 30, Butterflies arrived continuously from the fields and the sky in the Northeast, and roosted in small groups in the Apple trees.

 By dusk, there were more than 100 Monarchs settling themselves along the branches on the East side of an Oak tree, in the late day sunshine.

 On the following morning, we stood outside between 7:30 and 8:30 a.m., and watched as the Butterflies left in small groups of 5-10 (ish) at a time.

 The first 20 or so to wake and fly showed no interest in the Alfalfa field, and immediately headed off to the Southwest.
 The rest dropped to the flowers, and fed for the better part of the morning.

 Some nectared in the garden; at times, 2 Monarchs argued over rights to the same flower...

 I love the way Monarchs stick their little "Butterfly butts" up in the air when they fly!

 By evening most of this group had moved on.
 There were small groups of Monarchs in the Apple trees the following night,